 In a large mixing bowl whisk together the gluten free flour, cocoa powder, salt, baking soda, baking powder and cinnamon.
 Set aside.

 In the bowl of your stand mixer add the sugar, brown sugar, oil, eggs and vanilla.
 Beat until a smooth batter forms.
-Add the dry ingredients and blend just until mixed togther.
+Add the dry ingredients and blend just until mixed together.

 Add the grated zucchini to the mixture and blend just until incorporated.
 Add the chocolate chips and blend just until they are mixed in.